 And Khan Academy and W3Schools both provide lots of excellent videos and tutorials on Python concepts.
 Both sites are great to use as references while coding, and are also helpful if you want concept or syntax refreshers.

-There are also Python for kids classes, including a free introduction lesson.
+There are also Python courses for kids, including a free introduction lesson.
 Most online courses are successful because they teach a small group of students, which enables teachers to get to answer every questions a student may ask as they learn along.
 Here are some of the best Python classes for kids:

 - Python for AI: Free Intro: This class is taught by an experienced teacher in a classroom of 5 or less students, which makes it very ideal for your child to learn how to code with Python in less than one hour!

-- Python for AI - Unit 3: Students will be introduced to object-oriented programming, and learn how to use Python classes and objects to complete more complex games and applications.
+- Python for AI - Part 3: Students will be introduced to object-oriented programming, and learn how to use Python classes and objects to complete more complex games and applications.

 There are also self-guided recorded classes for Python on Udemy, for those who have lots of motivation and anticipate having few questions.